graphql-devise/graphql_devise/README.md

 All mutations and queries are built so you can extend default behavior just by extending our default classes and yielding your customized code after calling `super`, example [here](https://github.com/graphql-devise/graphql_devise/blob/b5985036e01ea064e43e457b4f0c8516f172471c/spec/dummy/app/graphql/mutations/login.rb#L6).
-1. `authenticable_type`: By default, the gem will add an `authenticable` field to every mutation and an `authenticable` type to every query.
+1. `authenticatable_type`: By default, the gem will add an `authenticatable` field to every mutation and an `authenticatable` type to every query.
 Gem will try to use `Types::<model>Type` by default, so in our example you could define `Types::UserType` and every query and mutation will use it.
 But, you can override this type with this option like in the example.
 1. `skip`: An array of the operations that should not be available in the authentication schema.
 All these operations are